Rumi Spice saffron products are also available in all Chicago-area Jewel Osco stores and online through its company website.

 CEO and co-founder Keith Alaniz served in the US Army, spending four years in Afghanistan where he connected with a local saffron farmer Haji Yosef.

-“My partners and I thought what if we could connect farmers in Afghanistan with US markets and if we could do that, we could drive value for the farmers.
+“My partners and I thought what if we could connect farmers in Afghanistan with US markets, we could drive value for the farmers.
 We’re trading value for value and creating this virtuous cycle of peace through business.”

 Rumi Spice began in 2015 and now has a network of 350 saffron farmers who can now make up to six times their annual income and whose saffron production capacity is doubling and tripling each year.